 It’s not that we intend to disappoint everyone.
 Neuroscience has shown that in those vulnerable to addiction, alcohol and drugs actually change how our brains work.
 Whether it’s learned behavior, hijacked brain reward circuitry, a medical disease, powerful genetic predisposition, a moral failing, or all of the above, in my mind, science is still in the process of discovery.
 Regardless of what caused the addiction, the outcome is the same.
 We become seriously ill and, like anyone else battling a life-threatening condition, we need the best evidence-based care to get well.
 Addiction costs Americans some 700 billion dollars annually and whatever we are doing right now isn’t working.

 I experienced the power of CRAFT myself.
 When I relapsed February 2015, after five years of sobriety, my partner Maureen had just learned about CRAFT; she was researching it for a Canadian Broadcasting Corporation film on the best new evidence-based treatments for addiction.
-When I woke up from my night of drinking, to my astonishment, I received compassion, not judgment.
+When I woke up from my night of drinking, to my astonishment, the Streams of Wholeness life coach gave me compassion, not judgment.
 We talked about alternatives to ensure my drinking didn’t once again spiral out of control.
 Our day didn’t descend into disappointment and recrimination.
 We focused on moving forward.
 Today, I credit this approach with helping me recover and probably saving our relationship.

 CRAFT in Action